Matt Valenti

-Matt Valenti (born April 12, 1984, Newton, New Jersey) is a two-time NCAA Division I national champion wrestler from the University of Pennsylvania.
+Matt Valenti (born April 12, 1984) is a two-time NCAA Division I national champion wrestler from the University of Pennsylvania.
 He won the 133 pound weight class at the NCAA tournament in both 2006 and 2007 and finished in 5th place in 2004 at 125 pounds.
-He is currently the Associate Athletic Director for Student Development at the University of Pennsylvania.
+He is the Roger Reina Head Wrestling Coach at the University of Pennsylvania.

-Career
+Wrestling career

 Valenti currently holds Penn's career win record with 137 collegiate victories.
 He was a three-time EIWA champion, a four-time NCAA qualifier, and three-time first team All-Ivy selection.
 He was celebrated twice as EIWA Wrestler of the Year and was the Ivy League Wrestler of the Year in 2007.
 He was an Olympic hopeful, qualifying for the 2012 USA Olympic trials, losing in the semifinals to Olympic bronze medalist Coleman Scott.
 Valenti has also been inducted into the Kittatinny Regional High School, Sussex County Sports, NJSIAA Region I, EIWA and Penn Athletics Hall of Fame.